sjting8/cse15l-lab-reports/Lab Report 3.md

 ```

 Recursively reads all files under each directory and returns where the command line pattern is found.
 In this case, it searched for the string pattern in written_2.
+This option may be useful if the user wants to search for a string pattern through multiple files throughout different paths in a directory or find a file with the string pattern in a directory.

 **-c option**